yogee4/DataScience_Project/README.md

 The dataset has undergone Principal Component Analysis (PCA), resulting in 28 principal components (V1 to V28).

--Time: Seconds elapsed between each transaction and the first transaction in the dataset.
+- Time: Seconds elapsed between each transaction and the first transaction in the dataset.

--Amount: Transaction amount.
+- Amount: Transaction amount.

--Class: The target variable, with 1 indicating fraud and 0 indicating non-fraud.
+- Class: The target variable, with 1 indicating fraud and 0 indicating non-fraud.

 ## Challenges: